nadiafernandes/email-service/README.md

 In an professional context, more environment could be made available.
 For instance test and acceptance.
 For a test server and a acceptance server.

 #### Database choice
-I decided to use mongodb to store the emails, this way I can store them with their original json format (no need of reational database).
+I decided to use mongodb to store the emails, this way I can store them with their original json format (no need of relational database).
 With more time I would have also a relational database to manage users.
 This way, we could check emails by user.
 I would additional introduce oauth authentication to the service and use redis to store the session.